Skip to content

 Accounting and Payroll Employees

-The above positions are to be indicated on the Employee Action Form by supervisor.
+The above positions are to be indicated on the Employee Action Form by the supervisor.

-1. All persons under consideration for hire or reassignment into a security-sensitive position, whether full time, part time, seasonal or temporary, shall be required to submit a preemployment criminal background investigation as a condition of an offer of employment or promotion.
-All job postings and ads will indicate that the position has been identified as security-sensitive in accordance with Illinois Campus Security Act (110 ILCS 12/1 et seq.) and that a criminal background check will be conducted.
+1. All people under consideration for hire or reassignment into a security-sensitive position, whether full-time, part-time, seasonal, or temporary, shall be required to submit a pre-employment criminal background investigation as a condition of an offer of employment or promotion.
+All job postings and ads will indicate that the position has been identified as security-sensitive under the Illinois Campus Security Act (110 ILCS 12/1 et seq.) and that a criminal background check will be conducted.

-2. The Department of Human Resources will have the candidate complete and sign a background investigation waiver that will be kept in the employee file.
+2. The Department of Human Resources will have the candidate complete and sign a background investigation waiver that will be kept in the employee's file.

 3. The Department of Human Resources will be responsible for conducting the background investigation.
 If there is a problem with the background check, then the results will be reported to the supervisor.